Countryside & Handicrafts

 Countryside Photo Tour Itinerary

 We will pick you up at 6:30 am in your hotel.
 Then we go straight to Banteay Srei temple.
 It is really good to be there early in the morning before the big buses with a lot of visitors arrive in the temple and it starts to be crowded.
-We will stay there about one hour.
+We will stay there for about one hour.
 Perhaps we can visit another small temple of Banteay Samré.
 It will depend on time, so no promises.

 Later we will go to the villages, which are on the way, search for what people do and shoot some nice pictures.
 You can do a lot of portraits and pictures with villagers doing different jobs, depends on the season.
-As I mentioned before, the most of these jobs you can try by your own hands.
+As I mentioned before, most of these jobs you can try to make by your own hands.
 It is fun and the villagers will be happy to see you try.

 We will stay in the village till 11:00 am and then we go for lunch back to the city.
 We will pick you up from your hotel at 2:00 pm.

-After the lunch, we will visit the largest market in Siem Reap and try to get some nice street photos.
+After lunch, we will visit the largest market in Siem Reap and try to get some nice street photos.
 Later we will visit Buddhist monasteries in Siem Reap and finish with shooting pictures of chanting monks in the oldest pagoda in the city.

 We will be back at your hotel around 6:00 pm.